 Bachelor of Arts

 A bachelor of arts (B.A.) degree generally provides a comprehensive liberal arts education with a major in one or more specific areas.
-The B.A. degree provides the opportunity to develop breadth in the knowledge of arts, humanities, natural sciences, quantification and social and behavioral sciences.
-In general, the B.A. degree has fewer major and prerequisite hours, more liberal arts electives hours, and foreign language experience.
+The B.A. degree provides the opportunity to develop breadth in the knowledge of arts, humanities, natural sciences, quantification and social and behavioral sciences with the outcomes of students effectively communicating, engaging with relevant metaphysical issues, exploring enduring questions through multiple disciplinary perspectives, and attaining an intermediate proficiency in language other than English.
+These outcomes are accomplished through completing the following requirements:

-The degree requires 15 credits of upper-division learning outside the primary major.
-Nine of these credits must come from at least three different college disciplines outside the primary major.
+- 15 credit hours of upper-division learning outside the primary major, 9 of which must come from at least three different college disciplines outside the primary major